-Student Fellowship applications are invited from graduate students
+Student Fellowship applications are invited from graduate students.

 Fellowships will cover economy travel costs plus accommodation for 2 nights.

-Deadline for Fellowship applications is 1st March 2019.
+The deadline for Fellowship applications is 1st March 2019.

 The Ivano Bertini Award recognises a significant achievement in frontier research that utilises an integrative structural biology approach.
-The first recipient of the award is Stephen Cusack FRS, Head of EMBL Outstation in Grenoble.
+The first recipient of the award was Stephen Cusack FRS, Head of EMBL Outstation in Grenoble.
 His work on the structure of protein-RNA complexes and proteins involved in host-pathogen responses is ground-breaking and exemplifies the power of using integrated technology approaches in research.

 The Award of €15,000 is endowed by Bruker BioSpin which, together with Ivano, developed NMR instrumentation to broaden its application and increase measurement sensitivity.